The Boathouse Sketrick

 • Spend a day at Castle Ward and Mount Stewart, two of Northern Ireland's finest National Trust properties or enjoy a visit to the Mourne Mountains.

 • Eat delicious seafood or enjoy a drink at Daft Eddies Restaurant and Pub, a five minute stroll around the Island.
+Try Balloo House, The School House and The Poachers Pocket for fine dining or bistro food within a five to ten minute drive.

 |Size||Sleeps up to 8, 4 bedrooms|